lazydreamerbliss/Jison/README.md

 (the `object` refers any Json `key:value` pair)
-1. String search under tree structure & hierarchical search (requires a 3rd party string match function as parameter to work)
+1. String search under tree structure & hierarchical search (requires a 3rd party string match function which returns int/float as parameter to work)
 2. Single Json object acquisition
    (get one Json object returned as dict)
 3. Multiple Json object acquisition
    (get all Json objects under any depth with same key value and return them as a list of dictionary)
 4. Json object deletion
-   (delete any single Json object)
+   (delete any single Json object and return new Json string)
 5. Json object replacement
    (find and replace any single Json object)